Slumber Party (song): Chart performance

-"Slumber Party" debuted in France, in its original version, on the Syndicat National de l'Édition Phonographique chart at number 157.
-A week later, it climbed to number 121.
-In Spain, the song debuted at number 39, becoming Spears' sixth consecutive top-forty entry and Tinashe's first entry.
-In Hungary, the song managed to debut inside the top-twenty, charting at number 13, becoming Glory second top-twenty single.
-In the United States, "Slumber Party" debuted and peaked at number 86 on the Billboard Hot 100, with its music video generating "considerable weekly streaming activity", most precisely 3.8 million, as well as receiving "chart points from sales and radio airplay".
-It also became Spears' 36th Hot 100 entry and Tinashe's fourth.
-On the Pop Songs chart, the song debuted at number 39; Spears' 34th entry on the chart and Tinashe's third.
-It later peaked at 27.
-It topped the Dance Club Songs chart, becoming the second single from Glory to do so, and Spears' overall 11th number one dance song on that chart.
-The single also entered at number 73 on the UK Singles Sales chart.
+In the United States, "Slumber Party" debuted and peaked at number 86 on the Billboard Hot 100, with its music video generating a weekly total of 3.8 million streams.
+It also became Spears's 36th Hot 100 entry and Tinashe's fourth.
+On the Pop Songs chart, the song debuted at number 39; Spears's 34th entry on the chart and Tinashe's third, and peaking at number 27.
+It topped the Dance Club Songs chart, becoming the second single from Glory to do so, and Spears's overall 11th number one dance song on that chart.
+In the United Kingdom, the single entered at number 73 on the UK Singles Sales chart.
+In Hungary, it charted at number 13, becoming Glory's second top 20 single in the region.
+In Spain, the track debuted at number 39, becoming Spears's sixth consecutive top-forty entry and Tinashe's first entry.
+"Slumber Party" debuted at number 157 in France following the release of Glory, and climbed to number 121 a week later.

 Music video

 Background and development

-The music video for the song was directed by Colin Tilley and was shot on October 25, 2016, as Spears posted on her Instagram a photo of herself with Tinashe on the music video's set.
+The music video for "Slumber Party" was directed by Colin Tilley and was shot in October 2016; on October 25, Spears posted to Instagram a photo of her with Tinashe on the music video's set.
 Tinashe later shared the same photo, with the caption: "The face you make when the rumors are true and you collabed with your idol & basically your whole life is a dream so you keep it cute for Brit but inside you are wigless and dead."
-Spears also posted a photo with her backup dancers and other with Tilley in the "purpley-blue room".
+Spears also posted a photo with her backup dancers and Tilley in the purplish-blue room.
 Lewis Corner of Digital Spy noted that "the visual looks set to be very seductive, with dimmed blue lights and provocative outfits."
-During an interview for Extra's Mario Lopez, Spears commented that the music video will be a younger version of Stanley Kubrick's film Eyes Wide Shut (1999), adding: "It's a little risky.
+During an interview with Extra's Mario Lopez, the singer commented that the music video would be a younger version of Stanley Kubrick's film Eyes Wide Shut (1999), adding: "It's a little risky.
 It's very sexy.
 It's very moody.
-It's fun!."
+It's fun!"
 During an interview with MTV for Snapchat, Spears added: "The vibe was what you see in the video.
 Amazing costumes, energy, dancing, and people.
 We were filming a music video that portrays an incredible party, and that's what it felt like on set."
-The music video was released on November 18, 2016, and premiered on MTV's Snapchat Discover page shortly before being posted on Spears' official Vevo and YouTube pages.
+The music video was released on November 18, and premiered on MTV's Snapchat Discover page shortly before being posted on Spears's official Vevo and YouTube pages.
+The video featured Iranian actor Sam Asghari, who would marry and divorce Spears years later.